jatnnik/blog/src/content/posts/fonts.md

 ---
-title: Beautiful fonts
+title: Beautiful Fonts
-pubDate: 2024-02-13
+publishDate: 2024-02-13
-published: true
+isDraft: false
 ---

 A (growing) collection of beautiful fonts that I like to use. ~All~ Most of them are available on Google Fonts.